DEERE & CO (DE) Stock Analysis

 Investment Thesis: Healthy free cash flow margin of 13.8% provides financial flexibility for growth and shareholder returns.

-Return on Invested Capital (ROIC) 5.6% Warning Below cost of capital
+Return on Invested Capital (ROIC) 5.6% Warning Below sector median of 7.4%

 Return on Equity (ROE) 19.3% Good Efficient use of shareholder equity